oxylabs/google-play-scraper/README.md

 ## Scrape Google Play data with Oxylabs Scraper API

+After purchasing access to the API or claiming your free trial, you'll have to use your API credentials for authentication.

 You can retrieve Google Play results by providing your target URLs and forming a `payload` with job parameters.
 [Scraper API](https://oxylabs.io/products/scraper-api) will return the **HTML** of any public Google Play page you have provided.